Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their products.

 “I grew up in the Corn Belt,” Straumietis explained at the time.
 “So I know how agriculture is supposed to work.
 Scientists research every facet of corn, soybean, wheat and other plants, then design fertilizers and other crop inputs that enable the fastest growth rate and biggest, best harvests.
 But nobody had ever done that for cannabis, and growers were missing out.”

-Seeing Straumietis’ cannabis-specific marketing quickly capture the attention and dollars of marijuana growers, rival nutrients companies along with a large wholesale hydroponics supplier and hydroponics trade association sent scary letters to grow shops, warning if they sold Advanced Nutrients, the DEA might raid them.
+Seeing Straumietis’ cannabis-specific marketing quickly capture the attention and dollars of marijuana growers, rival nutrients companies along with a large wholesale hydroponics supplier and hydroponics trade association sent scary letters to grow shops, warning if they sold any product advertised as “for marijuana,” the DEA might raid them.

 But no hydroponics store raids have ever taken place because a grow shop sold a specific brand of hydroponic nutrients.

-When hydroponics storeowners told Straumietis they felt threatened by the scare-tactic letters, he doubled down by brutally calling out General Hydroponics and all the other nutrients companies for not doing cannabis-specific nutrients research.
+When hydroponics storeowners told Straumietis they felt threatened by the scare tactics and advised him to stop talking about marijuana, he doubled down by brutally calling out General Hydroponics and all the other nutrients companies for not doing cannabis-specific nutrients research.

 Straumietis also slammed them for not being public advocates for their main customers– so-called “black market” marijuana growers–who in many states (even legalized marijuana states) are even today besieged victims of law enforcement and long prison sentences.

-His opponents responded by narking out Advanced Nutrients to law enforcement, resulting in a massive, unjustified raid on the company’s Canadian headquarters!
+His opponents fought back by narking out Advanced Nutrients to law enforcement, resulting in a massive, unjustified raid on the company’s Canadian headquarters!

-At present, Straumietis hasn’t created a licensed American grow op to test cannabis nutrients, but says he has cannabis testing facilities in Europe and intends to have one in North America.
-We have asked Straumietis for third-party studies proving his marketing claims, but haven’t received those studies yet.
+At present, Straumietis hasn’t created a licensed American marijuana grow op to test cannabis nutrients, but says he has cannabis testing facilities in Europe and intends to have one in North America.

 Why Don’t Manufacturers Test Their Nutrients on Marijuana???

 They said no, citing fear of federal marijuana prohibition.
-But behind the scenes, nutrients manufacturers explained they were already making tons of money selling watered-down generic nutrients with inferior materials and formulations—so why should they “waste” money on new research or making better products?
+Behind the scenes, nutrients manufacturers explained they were already making tons of money selling watered-down generic nutrients with inferior materials and formulations—so why should they “waste” money on new research and making better products?

 Fast forward to 2010 and up to today: recreational and medical marijuana growing is totally, federally legal in Canada, hemp growing is federally legal in the USA, and many American states have legalized recreational and medical growing.